Effects of quenching protocols based on parametric oscillators: Solutions to Ermakov equation: general aspects

-The possible presence of an oscillating pattern in the behavior of solutions to the Ermakov equation is obviously a reflex of features that are typical of solutions to the linear second order differential equation for the parametric oscillator.
-For this reason, it is helpful to remember that the understanding and the identification of oscillation criteria for the second order differential equation \beq \ddot{x}+f(t)x=0 \eeq and for its generalizations (including damping and forcing, or with functions $f$ allowed to assume negative values) has been a fundamental issue for several mathematicians, and has led to well-recognized fundamental results; see e.g. \cite{kong, zettl} and references therein.
-The well-known Fite-Leighton criterion can be resorted, for instance.
-It states that if $f(t)$ is a nonnegative real function in the interval $t\in[t_0,\infty)$ such that \beq {\rm lim}_{T\to\infty} \int_{t_0}^T f(t) \, dt=\infty \eeq then equation (\ref{eq hill}) with $x=x(t)$ and $t\in[t_0,\infty)$ is {\em oscillatory}, i.e. has arbitrarily large zeroes on the independent variable domain $[t_0,\infty)$.
-We also recall that, when $f(t)$ is allowed to assume negative values for arbitrarily large values of t, the generalization of the criterium in the form of Wintner theorem can be resorted, according to which if \beq {\rm lim}_{T\to\infty} \frac{1}{T} \int^T_{t_0} dt \int_{t_0}^{t} f(t') dt' =\infty \eeq then (\ref{eq hill}) is oscillatory.
-Furthermore, theorems have been formulated that provide an insight in respect to the location of successive zeros \cite{zettl}.
-A famous example is, in particular, the Sturm comparison theorem, which supports the conclusion that the larger is the parametric frequency the more rapidly solutions to the parametric oscillator equation will oscillate.
-Besides, the Sturm separation theorem guarantees that given two linear independent solutions of the parametric oscillator equation the zeros of the two solutions are alternating.
+The behavior of solutions to the Ermakov equation (\ref{eq Ermakov}) is obviously a reflex of features that are typical of solutions to the parametric oscillator differential equation (\ref{eq27}).
+The presence of oscillating patterns for $\sigma$ can be awaited on the basis of the fundamental results obtained for equations of the parametric oscillator type \cite{kong, zettl, bellman}.
+The well-known Fite-Leighton criterion, for instance, states that if $f(t)$ is a nonnegative real function in the interval $t\in[t_0,\infty)$ such that ${\rm lim}_{T\to\infty} \int_{t_0}^T f(t) \, dt=\infty$ then the equation $ \ddot{x}(t)+f(t)\,x(t)=0$ is {\em oscillatory}, i.e. has arbitrarily large zeroes on the independent variable domain $[t_0,\infty)$.
+When $f(t)$ is allowed to assume negative values for arbitrarily large values of $t$, the Wintner theorem can be applied, according to which if ${\rm lim}_{T\to\infty} \, (1/T) \, \int^T_{t_0} dt \int_{t_0}^{t} f(t') dt' =\infty$ the equation is oscillatory.
+Furthermore, the Sturm comparison theorem supports the conclusion that the larger is the parametric frequency the more rapidly solutions to the parametric oscillator equation will oscillate, and the Sturm separation theorem guarantees that given two linear independent solutions of the parametric oscillator equation the zeros of the two solutions are alternating.
+These results provide a convenient platform for appraising implications for the solutions to the Ermakov equation owing to the connection established via (\ref{eq30})-(\ref{eq31}).
+Independent solutions for the parametric oscillator equation that alternate zeros introduces indeed a mechanism where terms in (\ref{eq30}) alternate minor and major contribution, and the function $\sigma$ consequently displays undulations that can be sustained to different degrees depending the specific form of independent solutions (i.e. on the shape of $\omega(t)$) and on coefficients $A,B,C$ (i.e. on the initial conditions for the Ermakov equation; see also the discussion in \cite{cruz} appertaining the constant frequency case).
+In respect it is worth to recall that the inequality \beq |x|\le (\, |x(t_0)|+|\dot{x}(t_0)|\, ) \,\, e^{ \int_{t_0}^t |f(s)-1|\, ds }\,\, . \eeq (in proper units) generally holds \cite{bellman}.
+The polar form of Ermakov-B\"ohl decomposition (\ref{x sigma theta}) then allows to transfer the inequality (\ref{boundness inequality}) directly to an inequality for the amplitude $\sigma$ comprising initial conditions for the Ermakov equation.
+Adiabaticity of variations for the frequency parameter $\omega$ do not suffice to guarantee that even changes for $\sigma$ are realised slowly.
+Attention has to be paid on the right-hand side of Equation (\ref{eq Ermakov}).
+Demanding its vanishing functions as retaining the leading order in the WKBJ expansion treatment of the parametric equation \cite{bellman, bender}.
+As long as $ \omega^2 \sigma^4$ deviates from attaining values about $c$, the dynamical changes in amplitude $\sigma $ are less smooth.
+Accordingly, phases $\theta$ deviate from the nearly linear behavior of the adiabatic regime (bear in mind that $\theta$ directly determines the quantum phases resulting from (\ref{eq7}) over number-type states through to the relation $\dot{\alpha}_n(t)=-(n+1/2) \sqrt{c} \, \sigma^{-2}$ \cite{c2}, i.e. $\dot{\alpha}_n(t)= -(n+1/2)\, \dot{\theta}(t)$).